 Active Listening and Empathy

 As crucial communication skills, active listening and empathy can facilitate a better understanding of both partners’ perspectives and emotions.
-When practicing active listening, giving your full attention to your partner, asking clarifying questions and repeating what they’ve said to ensure you understand their message.
+When practicing active listening, please give your full attention to your partner, ask them questions, and repeat what they’ve said to ensure you understand their message.
 Being empathetic involves validating the other person’s feelings and demonstrating genuine care and concern for their emotional well-being.

 By incorporating active listening and empathy into their communication, couples with one partner with ADHD can foster a stronger emotional connection and create a more supportive relationship dynamic.
 These skills can help both partners feel heard and understood, ultimately reducing miscommunication and conflict and paving the way for a healthier and more balanced relationship.